Plano Park Projects & Plans

 Cottonwood Creek Greenbelt, South Opens a New Window.

-The City of Plano Parks and Recreation Department is excited to announce we are developing plans for enhancements to the parkland surrounding Cottonwood Creek!
+We are developing plans for enhancements to the parkland surrounding Cottonwood Creek.
 This project will ultimately connect the parkland to the existing Cottonwood Creek Greenbelt south of Park Boulevard.

 Dog Park at Bob Woodruff Opens a New Window.